 - Your family's special needs items (medication, baby formula, etc.)

-Hospitals also aren’t able to function like a shelter or take in evacuees without a health need.
-That’s why it’s so crucial to anticipate your family’s needs in order to maintain health during an emergency as well as prevent injury and illness.
+Were always here for you, but when conditions are most dangerous, we may not be able to come right to you.
+Though our hospitals emergency response teams work 24/7 to care for patients, there are times when the facilities must lock down, ambulances cant drive and helicopters wont fly.
+Hospitals also aren't able to function like a shelter or take in evacuees without a health need.
+That's why its so crucial to anticipate your family's needs in order to maintain health during an emergency as well as prevent injury and illness.
 Take comfort in knowing our medical team and emergency personnel are available to you as long as safe travel is possible.

 Remember that communication is the key to successful disaster preparedness.
 Once you've stocked up on the essentials, ensure your family knows what to do; determine your go-to safe room as well as your escape route.
 With a plan and all of the important supplies you may need, you can enter each new season calmly and confidently.